-Join us for a virtual conversation with South Carolina authors John Carenen and Scott Gould on September 2nd at 7PM!
+Join us at the bookshop for a conversation with South Carolina authors John Carenen and Scott Gould on September 2nd at 7PM!
 This event was rescheduled from a virtual event in July, and we are excited to host these authors in-person.
 We will be celebrating the release of Carenen's newest book, Keeping to Himself, and we look forward to an excellent conversation with John Carenen and Hub City Press author Scott Gould!
 Our in-person events have limited seating; please sign up to attend.

 • • •

 Deep in the Blue Ridge Mountains of western North Carolina, Whit Coombs seeks peace, quiet, and healing.
 Scarred spiritually by the death of his wife, who died cursing him for not euthanizing her, and physically from an IED in Iraq, he just wants a simple life in his cabin by a lake, miles from a hard road.
 Then, on a nighttime hike, he witnesses a grisly murder and finds himself with a dilemma: report the crime and lose his privacy-and maybe his life-or let the killers get away with it.
 As the killers and the attractive female county sheriff get closer to discovering what he saw, he realizes that maybe Keeping to Himself won't give him the peace he needs.